-While it's tempting to grab your favorite iced tea, latte or sports drink when looking for something to quench your thirst, keep in mind that these beverages -- and countless others -- can have lots of added sugar and calories.
+While it's tempting to grab your favorite iced tea, latte or sports drink when looking for something to quench your thirst or boost your energy, keep in mind that these beverages — and countless others — can have lots of added sugar and calories.
 A flavorful alternative is drinking lemon water, which has zero calories and provides several key health benefits.

 A Healthy Alternative

 Lemon water can serve as a tasty alternative to other, less healthy beverages.
 The Centers for Disease Control and Prevention says that while calories in drinks aren't "hidden," you may not realize just how many calories beverages can contribute to your daily intake.

 For example, in a 12-ounce serving, apple juice has 192 calories, orange juice has 168 calories, lemonade has 168 calories and a sports drink has 99 calories.
 In contrast, lemon water has zero — making it a great choice for when you want a flavorful drink but not all the added calories.